mythril-forge/homebrew-classes/docs/homebrew/classes/druid.md

 # Druid
 <!-- (PHB p64; XGE p21) -->
-Holding high a gnarled staff wreathed with holly, an elf summons the fury of the storm and calls down explosive bolts of lightning to smite the torch-carrying orcs who threaten her forest.
+Holding high a gnarled staff wreathed with holly, an elf summons the fury of the storm and calls down explosive10 bolts of lightning to smite the torch-carrying orcs who threaten her forest.

 Crouching out of sight on a high tree branch in the form of a leopard, a human peers out of the jungle at the strange construction of a temple of Evil Elemental Air, keeping a close eye on the cultists' activities.